-- A significant portion of compensation is at-risk and performance-based. - Performance targets for our executives support the long-term growth of the company. - We have clawback provisions for equity-based incentive compensation. - We have stock ownership guidelines for our executive officers.
+- A significant portion of compensation is at-risk and performance-based. - Performance targets for our executives support the long-term growth of our company. - We have a clawback policy and clawback provisions for equity-based incentive compensation.

 WHAT WE DO NOT DO